-This is the lowest corporate tax rate charged by a state in the U. S. Many of the 10 states with the most taxes share the absence of a major tax.
+This article will provide a comprehensive guide to the lowest corporate tax rate charged by a state in the U. S. Many of the 10 states with the most taxes share the absence of a major tax.
 Wyoming, Nevada (which has taxes on gross income) and South Dakota have no corporate or individual income taxes.

 Alaska has no income or individual sales taxes at the state level, and there are no income taxes in Florida.
 Oregon, New Hampshire and Montana do not have sales taxes.
 Indiana and Utah, for example, collect all major types of taxes, but with low rates overall.
 Wasylenko (199) concludes that taxes do not seem to have a substantial effect on economic activity between states, as there are few significant differences in state tax systems.